Stephen-Gates/report-gallery/docs/about/index.md

 If you reuse this work, the preferred attribution follows the [Creative Commons - Best practices for attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution) format:

->Page title - LeanIX Report Gallery (link to page) by LeanIX Report Gallery Contributors (link to About page) is licensed under CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/)
+>"Page title - LeanIX Report Gallery (link to page)" by LeanIX Report Gallery Contributors (link to this About page) is licensed under CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/)

 For example, the preferred attribution for the Questions page is:

->[Questions - LeanIX Report Gallery][questions] by [LeanIX Report Gallery Contributors][contributors] is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)
+>"[Questions - LeanIX Report Gallery][questions]" by [LeanIX Report Gallery Contributors][contributors] is licensed under [CC BY-SA 4.0][CC-BY-SA]

 An acceptable shortened attribution is: